19th Play City Mini-Munich International 2018 Introduction to the Culture Project for Innovative Learning.

 Mini-Munich – The Small City within the Big Town

 The central theme of Mini-Munich is that of city-life: how does life in a city work, how are the administration, local politics and the cycles of work, money and consumption organized?
 The Play City in parts reflects everyday life in a big city, and hence renders these experiences accessible to children.
-This is true for both the city’s structural elements and its spatial arrangements– the reality of the big city thus becomes connected to the world created by the imagination of children and vice versa.
-The bridging of these two distinct realities make the pedagogic approach of Mini-Munich unique, and allow for an open learning environment, combining the acquisition of knowledge with fascination and fun.
+This is true for both the city’s structural elements and its spatial arrangements – the reality of the big city thus becomes connected to the world created by the imagination of children and vice versa.
+The bridging of these two distinct realities makes the pedagogic approach of Mini-Munich unique, and allows for an open learning environment, combining the acquisition of knowledge with fascination and fun.

 Institutions of the Play City